City status in Ireland: "Lord Mayor" and "Right Honourable"

 The title lord mayor is given to the mayor of a privileged subset of UK cities.
 In some cases, a lord mayor additionally has the style "Right Honourable".
 The Mayor of Dublin gained the title "lord" by a charter of 1641, but the Confederate Wars and their aftermath meant the form "lord mayor" was not used until 1665.
-The style "Right Honourable" was originally a consequence of the lord mayor's ex officio membership of the Privy Council of Ireland; it was later explicitly granted by the 1840 Act.
+The style "Right Honourable" was originally a consequence of the lord mayor's ex officio membership of the Privy Council of Ireland; it was later explicitly granted by the Municipal Corporations (Ireland) Act 1840.
 The Lord Mayor of Belfast gained the title in 1892 —based on the precedent of Dundee— and the style "Right Honourable" in 1923, in recognition of Belfast's status as capital of the newly created Northern Ireland.
 The Lord Mayor of Cork gained the title in 1900, to mark Queen Victoria's visit to Ireland; the style "Right Honourable" has never applied.
 Armagh gained a lord mayor in 2012 for the Diamond Jubilee of Elizabeth II.
 The title of Right Honourable in the cities of Cork and Dublin was abolished by the Local Government Act 2001.